Stedi-Public-Archive/cdk-clj/Readme.md

 ```

 2. Create a new project directory with the following in a `deps.edn`
    file.
-You will also need to include the maven dependency for any
+You will also need to include the Maven dependency for any
    CDK modules you are using.
+You can find all the available modules
+   [here][maven-deps].

 ``` clojure
 {:paths   ["src"]